LorryAfriyie/intro-section-with-dropdown-navigation/README.md

 ### Continued development

-Techniques that I will need to refine my knowledge and skills is being able to accommodate website assets to fit near accurately to a device's viewport, being able to create responsive texts that adjust based on the device that the website is being displayed on, as well as being able to familiarize myself with more css rules to be able apply more advanced solutions to upskill the aesthetics of a website.
+- Techniques that I will need to refine my knowledge and skills is being able to accommodate website assets to fit near accurately to a device's viewport, being able to create responsive texts that adjust based on the device that the website is being displayed on, as well as being able to familiarize myself with more css rules to be able apply more advanced solutions to upskill the aesthetics of a website.

+- To be able to make content on a website scale better with better screens.

 ### Useful resources